-According to the authors, the correct calculation should be 76-($6+2\times2$).
+According to the authors, the correct calculation should be 76-(6+2×2).
 Therefore, we used the new calculation for low attachment from Hedier et al. (2020) in experiment 1 in French.
-The results found suggested that priming may not be structural but associated to thematic domain.
-That's why we used other calculations in experiment 2 for high and low attachment primes.
+Results from the first experiment suggest that priming may not be structural but based on associations to thematic domains.
+We test predictions for more adequate calculations in experiment 2 for high and low attachment primes.